Vallet History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Vallet research.
-Another 119 words(8 lines of text) covering the years 1494, 1568, 1592, and 1661 are included under the topic Early Vallet History in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Vallet History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Vallet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Vallet Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Vallet Settlers in the United States in the 18th Century
+Vallet Settlers in United States in the 18th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.